fabricewerger/headless-github/src/ui/components/utility/Loading/POU.md

 ### Behaviour

 The primary accessibility consideration for the loading component is to convey its meaning to assistive technologies so users are aware of changes in status.
-Carbon achieves this by exposing the title value (normally “loading”) of the spinning wheel SVG image.

 ### Keyboard interactions

 The loading component has no keyboard accessibility considerations since it is intentionally not operable or navigable.
-However, Carbon incorporates other accessibility considerations, some of which are described below.

 ### Research